 The Green Office: Adrian Heider (r.) and Jonathan Bauer

-Already since the foundation of the Working Group Environment in November 2016, the student body has dealt more intensively with the topic of sustainability and environmental protection at the TUM Campus Straubing and actively implemented it.
-When in July 2017 the AK received a request from the management to take part in a workshop on the subject of Green Office, a group of interested people was found who took part in a workshop of the organisation “rootability” at the end of October 2017.
-In cooperation with Tim Strasser, a co-founder of the first GO in Maastricht, the foundation stone was laid for the Green Office at the TUM Campus Straubing and afterwards the following concept paper was elaborated:
+In November 2016, the Working Group Environment was established, enabling the student body to delve deeper into sustainability and environmental protection at the TUM Campus Straubing.
+In July 2017, the management invited the working group to participate in a workshop organized by “rootAbility” on the subject of Green Offices.
+A group of enthusiastic individuals formed a team at the end of October 2017 to join this initiative.
+In collaboration with Tim Strasser, a co-founder of the first Green Office in Maastricht, the Green Office at the TUM Campus Straubing was born.

 What is the Green Office?

-As an institution, the Green Office is a contact point for impulses on the subject of sustainability and deals with their practical implementation on campus.
-It is run by students for students, so that they can become designers of change at the universities.
+As an institution, the Green Office serves as a hub for sustainability initiatives and works towards their practical implementation on campus.
+It is run by students for students, empowering them to become agents of change within the university.
+Our goals and motivations are outlined in our concept paper: Concept paper Green Office.

 What does the Green Office do?